Harold Thimbleby is professor of computer science at Swansea University, Wales.

-Harold is an ACM Distinguished Speaker and has presented over 60 conference keynotes and 450 seminars and presentations (including at Cambridge, MIT, Oxford, Royal Institution, Royal Society, Stanford and the House of Lords) in 23 different countries.
+Harold is an ACM Distinguished Speaker and has presented over 600 debates, talks, keynotes and seminars (at Cambridge, MIT, Oxford, Royal Institution, Royal Society, Stanford and the House of Lords, etc).
 See more ...

 Advancing public understanding of science

 Harold is 28th.
 Gresham Professor of Geometry, and has been widely interviewed and reported in the media.
-He got the largest post-bag ever for a New Scientist feature article — about video recorder usability!
-He has presented at many international science festivals in UK and internationally, and at the Royal Society Summer Science Exhibition.
+He had the largest post-bag ever for a New Scientist feature article — about video recorder usability.
+He has presented at many international science festivals in UK and internationally and at the Royal Society Summer Science Exhibition.